 Researchers evaluating information regarding Colorado workers who were diagnosed with traumatic brain injury found that after one year of receiving an injury, at least half of TBI patients did not return to work.
 According to BrainLine.org, there are certain factors that may increase an employee’s likelihood of returning to work following an injury.
 Employers that offer counseling, on-the-job training, career placement services and have a workplace environment that eases the transition back into the workplace often show a higher rate of return.

 People who have been injured on-the-job may qualify for workers’ compensation.
 These benefits can help people with their medical expenses, as well as cover a portion of the wages they lost while out recovering from their injuries.
 An attorney who understands how workers’ compensation works in California may be able to help answer your questions.
-A lawyer may help you explore your legal options and walk you through the workers’ compensation process.
-During this stressful time, it can be helpful to have an attorney by your side.
+An Orange County personal injury lawyer may help you explore your legal options and walk you through the workers’ compensation process.
+During this stressful time, it can be helpful to have an injury attorney by your side.